MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Pipeline resource

-If you have an Azure pipeline that produces artifacts, your pipeline can consume the artifacts by using the `pipeline` keyword to define a pipeline resource.
+If you have an Azure Pipeline that produces artifacts, your pipeline can consume the artifacts by using the `pipeline` keyword to define a pipeline resource.
 You can also enable [pipeline-completion triggers](process/pipeline-triggers.md).

 # [Schema](#tab/schema)